jaagup/katselabor_github/readme_devs.txt

 * Controller gets data from repository, fills model and returns view
 * Model contains the data filled by controller
 * View knows how to show data from the model

+EF

+Each entity in EDM is mapped with the database table.
+You can check the entity-table mapping by right clicking on any entity in the EDM designer -> select Table Mapping.
+Also, if you change any property name of the entity from designer then the table mapping would reflect that change automatically.
+*.Context.tt: This T4 template file generates a context class whenever you change Entity Data Model (.edmx file).The context class resides in {EDM Name}.context.cs file.
+The default context class name is {DB Name} + Entities.

+Sample syntax
+    using (var ctx = new katselaborEntities())
+    {
+        ctx.generationHistorySets.Add(resultInput);
+        ctx.SaveChanges();

+        logger.Info("Saving to db " + resultInput.result);
+    }